 Fiduciary funds: Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the Commissioners of St. Mary's County's own programs.
 The accounting used for fiduciary funds is much like that used for proprietary funds.
-Fiduciary Funds are established for retiree benefit trusts, specifically the Sheriff's Office Retirement plan and the Retiree Benefit Trust of St. Mary's County, Maryland, which addresses the County's retiree health benefits.
-Length of Service Awards was added in FY2015.
+Fiduciary Funds are established for retiree benefit trusts, specifically the Sheriff's Office Retirement plan, the Retiree Benefit Trust of St. Mary's County, Maryland, which addresses the County's retiree health benefits and the Length of Service Awards for Fire & Rescue.
 The basic fiduciary fund financial statements can be found on pages 26 to 31 of this report.

 Notes to the financial statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements are part of the basic financial statements and can be found on pages 32 to 100 of this report.
+The notes to the financial statements are part of the basic financial statements and can be found on pages 32 to 103 of this report.

 Other information: In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Commissioners of St. Mary's County's progress in funding its obligations to retiree benefits.
-Required supplementary information can be found on pages 101 to 105 of this report.
-Other supplementary information can be found on pages 106 to 116.
+Required supplementary information can be found on pages 104 to 110 of this report.
+Other supplementary information can be found on pages 111 to 121.